In 2022, tuition for full-time students at Hope International University was $34,500 a year.

-Hope International University is a private, religious institution, so it has the same tuition for residents of California as it does for residents from other states.
+Hope International University is a private, religious institution, which means it has the same tuition for students from California as it does for residents from other states.

 California has the same tuition for international students as for those from out of state.